micahcowan/bobbin/README.md

 ## The "simple" interface

 Just as with the machine type, a different default (called `tty`) is planned for what interface **bobbin** uses to display the emulation, and to accept user input.
 It is not necessary to specify the interface if **bobbin**'s standard input is being redirected from a file or a pipe, but it *is* necessary if **bobbin**'s program input is connected to a terminal.
-Even though at present there is only one supported interface, you must specify `--iface simple` on the command-line for an interactive session with **bobbin**.
+Even though at present there is only one supported interface, you must specify `--iface simple` (or just `--simple`) on the command-line for an interactive session with **bobbin**.

 ### Interactive "simple" interface

 The most straightforward way to use the `simple` interface is interactively.
 If you run **bobbin** like:

 ```
-$ ./bobbin -m plus --iface simple
+$ ./bobbin -m plus --simple
 ```

 You will immediately be dropped into an AppleSoft BASIC (`]`) prompt, and **bobbin** will inform you to type Ctrl-D at an input prompt when you wish to exit.
 This is a great mode for just messing around with BASIC on an Apple \]\[, and because the interface is in your terminal, it's a lightweight way to "check something real wuick" without having to fire up a more graphics-oriented emulation program.